 – Games room with foosball, ping pong, board games & instruments overlooking the lake

 – Soccer field & tons of open green Space

 – Kayaking and so much more!

 We are passionate about encouraging and fostering the growth of children in our leadership program and are excited to further promote this initiative as role models throughout the summer. all of our TOPP KIDS employees who work with our Junior Leadership Program strive to develop future leaders and stewards of our core values for the program: INSPIRE, DEVELOP and LEAD.
 Those who attend the annual Leadership Camp Trip, volunteer their time in going.

-We are excited to even further develop our Leadership initiative by creating a Leaders In Training (LIT) program, which will be introduced next summer!
+We are excited to even further develop our Leadership initiative by creating a Leaders In Training (LIT) program!
 We have so many notable and wonderful past participants who were involved in our leadership program and truly set the foundation for the program by sharing their incredible hearts and passionate minds with us.
 We thrilled to create our LIT program to further develop the skills and passions that are so prevalent within these older children.
-If you have a responsible, kind and passionate child who is 13 or older, check out our LIT program commencing Summer 2019!
+If you have a responsible, kind and passionate child who is 13 or older, check out our LIT program commencing Summer 2020!